NormanDunbar/SuperBASIC-Manual/sphinx/source/E/ex.rst

 Turbo users will need to alter #0 and #1 to #15 and #14 respectively.

-Minerva and SMS users can use this program without compiling it (see EW above).
+Minerva and SMS users can use this program without compiling it (see :ref:`ew` above).

 **Using EX to set up filters**